 Tidy up your LinkedIn, change your Facebook privacy settings and keep your 140 Twitter characters PC.
 You don’t want to fall at the final hurdle due to a compromising photo of yourself passed out in a kebab!

 So there you have it – our three tips to help you hit the ground running after University.
 Of course, they’re all part of a bigger picture.
-Which includes qualifications, work-experience etc. Whilst we cannot help with these, we can help to show you how to best represent them.Posted over 4 years ago
+Which includes qualifications, work-experience etc. Whilst we cannot help with these, we can help to show you how to best represent them.Posted about 5 years ago